web2py/py4web/apps/_documentation/static/en/_sources/chapter-08.rst.txt

 ::

-   /superheroes/rest/api/superhero?name.eq=Superman
+   /superheroes/api/superhero?name.eq=Superman

-It can be a the name of a field of a table referred by the table been queried as in:
+It can be the name of a field of a table referred by the table been queried as in:

 **All superheroes with real identity “Clark Kent”**

 ::

-   /superheroes/rest/api/superhero?real_identity.name.eq=Clark Kent
+   /superheroes/api/superhero?real_identity.name.eq=Clark Kent

 It can be the name of a field of a table that refers to the table neen queried as in: